scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 One way to accomplish this would be to apply a filter within the loop using conditionals based on the job state point, e.g. ``if job.sp.theta < 5: job.sp.v = 1``.
 A more elegant solution, however, is to take advantage of ``signac``'s query API, which allows the user to find only the jobs of interest using a dictionary as a filter.
 For example, in the above snippet we could replace ``for job in project`` with ``for job in project.find_jobs()``, using an arbitrary dictionary as the argument to ``find_jobs`` to filter on the state point keys.
-The job finding functionality of ``signac`` is the entry point for its database functionality, enabling advanced indexing, selection, and grouping operations.
+The job finding functionality of ``signac`` is the entry point for its database functionality, which includes advanced indexing, selection, and grouping operations.

 Having made the above change to our data space, we could now easily add new data points to test: